tgrimes/CAMDA-2017-Neuroblastoma/README.txt

 For a summary, see `doc/CAMDA_presentation`.

 All output is saved to the output/ directory.
-To recreate the output, simply delete the output/ folder and run `src/main.R`.
+To recreate the output, delete the output/ folder and run `src/main.R`.
 All models will be refitted (using the processed data in the data/ folder), and the output figures and tables will be created.

-Note that the current output is from fitting the models without using the GeneCards dataset to subset genes.
-Not all figures and tables have been generated.

 The raw datasets can be obtained from the GEO database with accession number GSE49711.
+Processed data is available and stored in data/processed/

 Project organization:
   bin/